Russia accuses Ukraine of attacking Black Sea navy base and Crimea with drones

 Novorossiysk is just across the water from Crimea, where Russia’s Ministry of Defense said it thwarted another attack by Ukraine overnight, taking down 13 drones.

 Russia’s Ministry of Defense said Russian ships patrolling the perimeter of the naval base destroyed two Ukrainian sea drones.
+The mayor of Novorossiysk, Andrey Kravchenko, said the crews of the Olenegorsky Gonyak and Suvorovets ships “immediately reacted to the attack and helped to avoid consequences.”
+Veniamin Kondratiev, the governor of the Krasnodar region where the base is located said there were no casualties.

+The Caspian Pipeline Consortium, which operates an oil terminal in the port, said Russian navy ships repelled an attack of sea drones and that maritime traffic was banned temporarily.
+The company said its facilities were not damaged and that loaded tankers will be moved after the ban is lifted.

 Footage published on Russian social media channels appeared to show a ship firing into the sea and a burning object exploding.
 Ukrainian agencies carried footage from social media channels they suggested showed a Russian ship listing to one side after the attack.